Judas Tree identification

-The Judas Tree is a small deciduous tree native to the eastern Mediterranean and western Asia. it was introduced to Britain before 1600 and has been planted widely in parks and gardens in warmer areas.
-It has beautiful pink flowers in spring and long flat pods that hang down and persist through the winter.
+The Judas Tree Cercis siliquastrum is a small deciduous tree native to the eastern Mediterranean and western Asia. it was introduced to Britain before 1600 and has been planted widely in parks and gardens in warmer areas.
+Judas Tree identification – large kidney-shaped leaves, pink flowers in spring and brown fruit pods in autumn and winter.
+It has beautiful pink flowers in spring that grow on shoots, branches or trunk and long flat pods that hang down and persist through the winter.
 The derivation of its name is unclear – it could be from the region of the Judean hills in which it was commonly found.

 Click on any photo to enlarge it.